Stewart Alexander 2012 presidential campaign

-The 2012 presidential campaign of Stewart Alexander, democratic socialist political activist, began informally shortly after the 2008 presidential election.
-Having campaigned for the nomination of the Socialist Party USA in 2008 and ultimately becoming the Vice Presidential nominee of that party for that election year, Alexander was frequently mentioned as a possible candidate for the 2012 Socialist Party USA presidential nomination.
+The 2012 presidential campaign of Stewart Alexander war formed soon after the 2008 presidential election.
+Alexander, who had previously campaigned for the Socialist Party USA nomination in 2008 and served as their Vice Presidential nominee, selected Alejandro Mendoza as his running mate.
+He was often discussed as a potential candidate for the 2012 Socialist Party USA presidential nomination.

-On July 16, 2010, Alexander declared his candidacy for the President of the United States with the Socialist Party and on August 18, 2010 for the Green Party.
-However, on July 2, 2011, Alexander withdrew his candidacy for the Green Party nomination.
-On January 6, 2011, Alexander also declared his candidacy for the presidential nomination of the California-based Peace and Freedom Party.
+On July 16, 2010, Alexander officially declared his candidacy for the President of the United States with the Socialist Party and on August 18, 2010, for the Green Party.
+However, on July 2, 2011, he withdrew his candidacy for the Green Party nomination.
+Simultaneously, on January 6, 2011, Alexander entered the race for the presidential nomination of the California-based Peace and Freedom Party.

-He received the presidential nomination from the Socialist Party USA on October 15, 2011 at the Party's national convention in Los Angeles, California.
+His candidacy gained momentum when he secured the presidential nomination from the Socialist Party USA on October 15, 2011, at the Party's national convention in Los Angeles, California.

 In August, Alexander sought the nomination of the Peace and Freedom Party, a ballot qualified socialist party in California.
-Alexander/Mendoza lost the nomination to a ticket of comedian Roseanne Barr and anti-war activist Cindy Sheehan.
-Shortly thereafter, Alexander resigned from the Steering Committee of the Peace and Freedom Party, citing a lack of support for socialist candidates by the PFP.
+However, the nomination went to a ticket featuring comedian Roseanne Barr and anti-war activist Cindy Sheehan.
+Subsequently, Alexander resigned from the Steering Committee of the Peace and Freedom Party, citing a lack of support for socialist candidates by the PFP.